AnthonyK213/Processing_practice/README.md

 # Wave
-A wave simulation test in processing.
+A wave simulation test in processing, based on simplified Laplace linear wave.